Marriage Green Card

-For F2A visas, the average processing time is approximately one to three years.
+For F2A visas, the average processing time is approximately 2 to 4 years.
 By consulting the USCIS’s processing times data and the U.S. Department of State’s monthly Visa Bulletin, it is possible to get a current and accurate sense of F2A visa processing times.

 Marriage Green Card Cost

 There are two principal parts to the cost of obtaining a marriage green card – government filing fees and attorney expense.

 The following is a summary of various required government filing fees to obtain a marriage green card:

 - Form I-130 – $535

 - Form DS-260 – $445 (consisting of a Visa Application Processing fee of $325 and an Affidavit of Support fee of $120)

 - Form I-485 – $1,140 (biometrics services fee – $85 is required as well if applicant is under 79 years of age)